 7. Let spices be your friend.

 Like Asian condiments, a lot of good spices can go a long way.
 For Indian and Middle Eastern cuisines, you need only omit the garlic and onion and you’ll stick get plenty of flavor.
 A bold curry doesn’t need a whole lot of other aromatics to make the main ingredients taste wonderful.
+It’s also a great way to jazz up some roasted vegetables like carrots or potatoes.

 8. Add some heat!

 Another partner tip to the above is to light your taste buds on fire!!
 If you suffer from IBS, you might have a hard time with spicy foods.
 But for those who feel better simply from omitting FODMAPS, jalapeño and hot sauce can add a much needed punch to everyday cooking.
+Just make sure to read labels to avoid onion, shallot, garlic and honey.
+Sambal olek is a better option than sriracha for this reason.

 9. Make your own sausage.